Wild Bill Hickok: Duel with Davis Tutt

 While in Springfield, Hickok and a local gambler named Davis Tutt had several disagreements over unpaid gambling debts and their common affection for the same women.
 Hickok lost a gold watch to Tutt in a poker game.
 The watch had great sentimental value to Hickok, so he asked Tutt not to wear it in public.
-They initially agreed not to fight over the watch, but when Hickok saw Tutt wearing it, he warned him to stay away.
+They initially agreed not to fight over the watch, but Hickok saw Tutt wearing it and warned him to stay away.
 On July 21, 1865, the two men faced off in Springfield's town square, standing sideways before drawing and firing their weapons.
 Their quick-draw duel was recorded as the first of its kind.
 Tutt's shot missed, but Hickok's struck Tutt through the heart from about 75 yd away.
-Tutt called out, "Boys, I'm killed", before he collapsed and died.
+Tutt called out, "Boys, I'm killed" before he collapsed and died.

-Two days later, Hickok was arrested for murder.
-The charge was later reduced to manslaughter.
+Hickok was arrested for murder two days later, but the charge was reduced to manslaughter.
 He was released on $2,000 bail and stood trial on August 3, 1865.
-At the end of the trial, Judge Sempronius H. Boyd told the jury they could not find Hickok acted in self-defense if he could have reasonably avoided the fight.
-However, if they felt the threat of danger was real and imminent, he instructed they could apply the unwritten law of the "fair fight" and acquit.
+At the end of the trial, Judge Sempronius H. Boyd told the jury that they could not find that Hickok acted in self-defense if he could have reasonably avoided the fight.
+However, if they felt that the threat of danger was real and imminent, he instructed that they could apply the unwritten law of the "fair fight" and acquit.
 The jury voted to clear Hickok, resulting in public backlash and criticism of the verdict.

-Several weeks later, an interview Hickok gave to Colonel George Ward Nichols, a journalist who subsequently became known as the creator of the Hickok legend, was published in Harper's New Monthly Magazine.
-Under the name "Wild Bill Hitchcock", the article recounted the "hundreds" of men whom Hickok had personally killed and other exaggerated exploits.
-The article was controversial wherever Hickok was known, and several frontier newspapers wrote rebuttals.
+Several weeks later, Harper's New Monthly Magazine published an interview that Hickok gave to Colonel George Ward Nichols, a journalist who became known as the creator of the Hickok legend, under the name "Wild Bill Hitchcock".
+The article recounted the "hundreds" of men whom Hickok had personally killed and other exaggerated exploits.
+It was controversial wherever Hickok was known, and several frontier newspapers wrote rebuttals.

 Deputy U.S. marshal in Kansas

-In September 1865, Hickok came in second in the election for city marshal of Springfield.
-Leaving Springfield, he was recommended for the position of deputy federal marshal at Fort Riley, Kansas.
+In September 1865, Hickok came in second in the election for city marshal of Springfield, but he was recommended for the position of deputy federal marshal at Fort Riley, Kansas.
 This was during the Indian Wars, in which Hickok sometimes served as a scout for General George A. Custer's 7th Cavalry.